 - The information for performing the authentication of administrators is encrypted and then stored in the MFP in non-volatile memory.
 Therefore, it is always possible to perform authentication on administrators even when a failure occurs with the MFP HDD or one or more of the external authentication servers is down. - With Windows Authentication, NTLM Authentication is performed with the specified domain controller, after which an attempt is made to establish an LDAP connection with the active directory.
 The email address, FAX number and GUID are then obtained for users who successfully clear the authentication.
-The same NTLM Authentication process is performed for LDAP Authentication as well, after which an LDAP search is performed to obtain the user's email address, FAX number and GUID. - Active sessions will expire under the following conditions: - ➢ When the "Logout" key is pressed in User Tools - > When the MFP enters Low-power Mode or Energy Saver Mode - > After a pre-determined amount of time has passed
+The same NTLM Authentication process is performed for LDAP Authentication as well, after which an LDAP search is performed to obtain the user's email address, FAX number and GUID. - Active sessions will expire under the following conditions: - > When the "Logout" button is pressed in User Tools - When the "Logout" hard key is pressed (on MFPs that have this key) - > When the MFP enters Low-power Mode or Energy Saver Mode - > After a pre-determined amount of time has passed (automatic logout)